visgl/luma.gl/docs/api-reference/core/resource-management/program-manager.md

 * `defines`: Object indicating `#define` constants to include in the shaders.
 * `modules`: Array of module objects to include in the shaders.
 * `inject`: Object of hook injections to include in the shaders.

+### `addDefaultModule(module: Object)`

+Add a module that will automatically be added to any programs created by the program manager.

+### `removeDefaultModule(module: Object)`

+Remove a module that is automatically being added to programs created by the program manager.

 ### `addShaderHook(hook : String, [opts : Object])`